 In certain circumstances the Church of Scotland permits the re-marriage of divorced people in church.
 Our guide to marriage includes some frequently asked questions about getting married in the Church of Scotland.

-Current Church of Scotland Law does not allow ministers and deacons to perform same-sex marriages.
-For more information, please visit the Church of Scotland’s page on the subject.
+For more information on same sex marriage, please visit the Church of Scotland’s page on the subject.

 Blessing of a civil marriage